Who Should Designate a Representative?

 - The Representative also has the obligation to cooperate with supervisory authorities.

-CIL CONSULTING by TNP is YOUR Representative in France.
+TNP Data Protection is YOUR Representative in France.